Earthquakes on April 3, 2026

 29.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 54 km SE of Chignik, Alaska came in on April 3, 2026 at 20:48 UTC.
-This was a shallow crustal earthquake, focused at 29.5 km depth.
+Seismographs logged a magnitude 2.0 earthquake 54 km SE of Chignik, Alaska with origin time 20:48 UTC on April 3, 2026.
+The hypocenter lay at 29.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 55.901°, -157.879°.
+Coordinates: 55.901°, -157.879°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03